jborjon/machine-learning-yolo/report.md

 ### Is machine learning better than the human mind?

 This point is debatable and, to a large degree, subjective.
-How do we define *better?* How do we define *human mind?* Changes in the technology may render this debate moot in future years.
+How do we define *better?* How do we define *human mind?* Changes and specialization in the technology may render this debate moot in future years.

-Humans still produce superior results in areas that require the human touch, such as the arts, counseling, and studying human behavior and interaction.
-Where computers excel is where they always have: running large amounts of calculations that would take a human brain considerable longer.
+Humans still produce superior results in areas that require the human touch, such as the arts, counseling, management and studying human behavior and interaction.
+Where computers excel is where they always have: running large amounts of calculations that would take a human brain considerably longer.

 The results achieved by machine learning are still not perfect, as you will see in the discussion in Part II.I some areas, such as healthcare, computers are still struggling to deliver satisfactory results in spite of billions of dollars of investment.